platomik/mie-paa/5/README.md

 ^Relative error(%) | 25.9 | 21.1 | 20.8 | 18.1 | 15.9 | 12.4 | 7.9 | 5.4 | 8 |

 ![](https://raw.github.com/platomik/mie-paa/master/5/pic5.jpg)

+We may observe weak dependence on the initial temperature parameter for the runtime of the algorithm.
+But "cold" knapsack is characterized by stochastic nature with big relative errors.

+The optimal value for the initial temperature parameter can be choosen 60.

+###Conclusions.

+The simulated annealing algorithm has stochastic nature.
+The same results can not be achived for the same algorithm parameters.
+The runtime of the algorithm depends on number of steps in the cooling schedule when the solution can not be improved.
+For the big values the algorithm achieves the result almost the best one.
+Relative error of the algorithm depends on the initial temperature of the algorithm, the number of steps in cooling schedule again and fortune.
+Set the temperature to very big values is useless procedure.